KAIST-Visual-AI-Group/CS479-Assignment-3DGS/README.md

 │   ├── renderer.py     <- Main renderer implementation.
 │   ├── scene.py        <- A light-weight data class for storing Gaussian Splat parameters.
 │   └── sh.py           <- A utility for processing Spherical Harmonic coefficients.
+├── evaluate.py         <- Script for computing evaluation metrics.
 ├── render.py           <- Main script for rendering.
+├── render_all.sh       <- Shell script for rendering all scenes for evaluation.
 └── README.md           <- This file.
 ```